atocayon/tic-tac-toe-game/README.md

 1. frontend - Open your brower and visit [http://localhost:3000](http://localhost:3000) to view and start to play.
 2. backend - The server is running in [http://localhost:5000](http://localhost:5000)

-The page will reload if you make edits.\
+The page will reload if you make edits in frontend.\
 You will also see any lint errors in the console.

 ### `yarn test`